 Business and Personal Records Shouldn’t Mix

-I keep my business and personal expenses separate from each other, as is required by the IRS.
-They generally both go into the same manila envelope, but I keep them separate in the individual envelopes.
-You can do this with one folder, or multiple folders, whichever is easiest for your situation.
-Just be sure to keep everything in one place so you don’t have to search for it when next tax season rolls around.
+You can do this with one folder or multiple folders.
+Just be sure to keep everything in one place so you don’t have to search when tax season rolls around.

-My business income and expenses are tracked with QuickBooks, which is a business accounting software program.
-There are many different options, but I started with QuickBooks years ago and haven’t found the need to change to a different service.
-Depending on your situation, you may be able to track it with a spreadsheet or a different software program.
+My business income and expenses are tracked with Intuit QuickBooks, which is a home and business accounting software platform.
+There are different options, but I started with QuickBooks years ago and haven’t found the need to change.
+Depending on your situation, you may be able to track your expenses with a spreadsheet or a different software platform.

 Digital Filing System for Tax Documents

-I maintain digital copies of my business expenses and Air National Guard expenses in folders as well, so I have backup copies of those documents if they are ever needed for an audit or other reason.
-The naming convention is similar, though I use a slightly different format that includes the full date and a brief description.
-Here are two examples, the first for business, the second for my Guard expenses:
+I maintain digital copies of my business and Air National Guard expenses in folders as well, so I have backup copies if those documents are needed for an audit or other reasons.
+While my naming approach for those is similar, I use a slightly different format that includes the date and a brief description.

 - Business Expense Naming Convention: Expense_YYYY_MM_DD_Nature_of_Expense.pdf